nervosnetwork/ckb/rpc/README.md

 * `secondary`: [`Uint64`](#type-uint64) - The secondary base rewards.

+### Type `BlockNumber`

+Consecutive block number starting from 0.

+This is a 64-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
+See examples of [Uint64](type.Uint64.html#examples).

 ### Type `BlockResponse`
 The wrapper represent response of `get_block` | `get_block_by_number`, return a Block with cycles.